0kam/alproj/docs/usage.md

        [0.        , 0.        , 0.        ],
        [0.        , 0.        , 0.        ]])
   ```
 - ind

-  The index that shows which three points form a triangle.
+  The index shows which three points form a triangle.
   ```
   >>> ind
   array([[      0,       3,       4],